enkidevs/curriculum/react/introduction/fundamentals/functional-components.md

 The components defined above should have the same functionality right?
 This statement is mostly correct, although there is an unseen side effect.
 In the class component, although `props` are immutable, `this` will always be mutable.
 For this reason, the property `this.props.user` is changed after every render or lifecycle method.
 Imagine that the button is clicked, but before the 3 seconds pass the `name` prop is changed from 'Andrei' to 'Stefan'.
 The effects of this action will be:

-- in the functional component, the message displayed will be 'Followed Andrei', which is the **correct** behavior
+- in the function component, the message displayed will be 'Followed Andrei', which is the **correct** behavior
 - in the class component, the message displayed will be 'Followed Stefan', because `this.props.user` reflects the latest value

 A quick fix for this issue is represented by capturing the current `props` in the `render()` method: